Protected: Staff Resources

 USFS Secretary Statements: Civil Rights Anti Harassment

 Cog Wild operates on USFS land and complies with the equal opportunity service provider and employer guidelines.
-We are required to provide you with a copy of your rights and resources on how to contact the USFS if you’d like to file a complaint.
+Here’s a copy of your rights and resources and how to contact the USFS if you’d like to file a complaint.

 Recommended RIDEWITHGPS Routes